-In order to properly fetch SciVal data, the tool must be configured with the appropriate SciVal options for the requested metrics.
+To properly fetch SciVal data, the tool must be configured with the appropriate SciVal options for the requested metrics.
 The options presented are equivalent to options you would find and set in the SciVal interface.
 For example, consider the SciVal Metric selection menu below: